 We will continue to authorise AETOs wishing to deliver Bar training.
 To ensure that we identify your application in a timely manner, please email us at email@example.com to let us know if you are about to submit or have just submitted an application.

 I am unable to login to my application.
 What should I do?

 If you are experiencing difficulties in completing or submitting your application you should contact us via email to firstname.lastname@example.org

 Can I still make an application to the Bar Standards Board for an exemption or waiver?

 Yes.
 We are operating as normal and will process new applications as usual.

 Will there still be a five-year time limit for starting pupillage after completing the BPTC or will this be suspended?

 The five-year time limit set out in the Curriculum and Assessment Strategy remains in force.
-Prospective pupils who will come to the end of their five-year period in December 2020 and have been unable to obtain pupillage this year due to COVID-19 will be able to apply to the BSB for Dispensation from the time limit without paying an application fee.
+Prospective pupils who will come to the end of their five-year period by the end of December 2020 and have been unable to obtain pupillage this year due to COVID-19 will be able to apply to the BSB for Dispensation from the time limit without paying an application fee.